TrueSparrowSystems/AI-SalesSparrow-API/PROJECT_STRUCTURE.md

 ```

 ### main/
 This directory contains the main source code for your application.

-#### java/
+#### java/com/salessparrow/api/
 This directory contains the Java source code for your application.

-##### com/salessparrow/api/

-This directory contains the specific source code for your application.
 It contains the below directories and files.

-- changelogs/

-This directory contains the Dynamobee changelog files for your application which are used to manage database changes.
+- changelogs/ - This directory contains the Dynamobee changelog files for your application which are used to manage database changes.

-- config/

-This directory contains the different configuration classes for your application like aws, dynamobee, cors, etc.
+- config/ - This directory contains the different configuration classes for your application like aws, dynamobee, cors, etc.

-- controllers/

-This directory contains the controller classes for your application which are used to handle the incoming requests and send the response back to the client.
+- controllers/ - This directory contains the controller classes for your application which are used to handle the incoming requests and send the response back to the client.

-- domain/

-This directory contains the domain classes for your application which are used to map the database tables.
+- domain/ - This directory contains the domain classes for your application which are used to map the database tables.

-- dto/

-This directory contains the DTO classes for your application which are used to map the request and response objects.
+- dto/ - This directory contains the DTO classes for your application which are used to map the request and response objects.

-- exception/

-This directory contains the exception classes for your application which are used to handle different exceptions.
+- exception/ - This directory contains the exception classes for your application which are used to handle different exceptions.

-- interceptors/

-This directory contains the interceptor classes for your application which are used to intercept the incoming requests and outgoing responses.
+- interceptors/ - This directory contains the interceptor classes for your application which are used to intercept the incoming requests and outgoing responses.
 It contains interceptors for logging, authentication, etc.

-- lib/

-This directory contains the library classes for your application which are used to handle the common functionalities like http client, utility functions, etc.
+- lib/ - This directory contains the library classes for your application which are used to handle the common functionalities like http client, utility functions, etc.

-- repositories/

-This directory contains the repository classes for your application which are used to handle the database operations.
+- repositories/ - This directory contains the repository classes for your application which are used to handle the database operations.

-- services/

-This directory contains the service classes for your application which are used to handle the business logic.
+- services/ - This directory contains the service classes for your application which are used to handle the business logic.

-- SalesSparrowApi.java

-This is the main class for your application which is  used to start the application.
+- SalesSparrowApi.java - This is the main class for your application which is  used to start the application.

 #### resources/

 This directory contains the resources for your application.

-##### config/
+Below are the directories and files in this directory.

-This directory contains the configuration files for your application like apiErrorConfig, paramErrorConfig, etc.
+- config/ - This directory contains the configuration files for your application like apiErrorConfig, paramErrorConfig, etc.

-##### application.properties

-This file contains the application properties for your application like server port, database connection details, etc.
+- application.properties - This file contains the application properties for your application like server port, database connection details, etc.

 ### test/

 This directory contains the test source code for your application.

-#### java/
+#### java/com/salessparrow/api/

 This directory contains the Java test source code for your application.

-##### com/salessparrow/api/

-This directory contains the specific test source code for your application.
 It contains the below directories and files.

-- functional/

-This directory contains the functional test classes for your application which are used to test the application end to end.
+- functional/ - This directory contains the functional test classes for your application which are used to test the application end to end.

-- unit/

-This directory contains the unit test classes for your application which are used to test the application units.
+- unit/ - This directory contains the unit test classes for your application which are used to test the application units.

-###### helper/

-This directory contains the helper classes for running the tests.
+- helper/ - This directory contains the helper classes for running the tests.

 #### resources/

 This directory contains the test resources for your application.
 It contains the below directories and files.

-##### data/

-This directory contains the data files for your application which contains the test data.
+-  data/ - This directory contains the data files for your application which contains the test data.

-##### fixtures/

-This directory contains the fixtures files for your application which are used to load the data into the database.
+-  fixtures/ - This directory contains the fixtures files for your application which are used to load the data into the database.